 Lists, arrows and text bubbles feature in the slide deck combining to give an effect that seems antiquated at best.
 Are these PowerPoint slides designed at all…or are they just thrown together by a security operations trainer?

 We can only guess at the professionalism of the spymasters involved with the Prism operation.
 But, we can not guess how they prepared such an amateurish PowerPoint presentation slide deck.
+Perhaps someone should spy into the potential of the SmartDraw PowerPoint presentation or some presentation software alternatives to PowerPoint.
+But your slides don’t always have to look professional to be effective.
+Because these PowerPoint slides were very effective for the Foreign Office in 2018.

 However, when you are ready to prepare better looking PowerPoint slides you can always join us for a day’s training on a presentation skills training course.
 You can choose a course at one of more than 40 training centres in the country.
 Or, we can come to you and, run a training course at your offices.
 It’s your choice.